-As of December 31, 2022, Mr. Dalton was eligible for payment of a base salary and bonus as determined periodically by our Compensation Committee.
+As of December 31, 2023, Mr. Dalton was eligible for payment of a base salary and bonus as determined periodically by our Compensation Committee.
 Mr. Dalton's annual bonus target was 37.5% of base compensation, up to a specified maximum of 50% of base compensation.
 Mr. Dalton was entitled to receive a specified number of shares of stock, two-thirds of which are subject to vesting, as a portion of his bonus, with the rest payable in cash.
 Mr. Dalton was also eligible to participate in any stock option plan, retirement plan, and annual and longer-term incentive programs adopted by the Bank and offered to other senior Bank executives, as well as group employee benefit plans, including, without limitation, medical, dental, and life insurance, that we make available to similarly situated employees from time to time.
 We do not have any written employment arrangements with Mr. Dalton.

-Outstanding Equity Awards at December 31, 2022
+Outstanding Equity Awards at December 31, 2023

-The following table provides information regarding outstanding stock awards held by our NEOs as of December 31, 2022.
+The following table provides information regarding outstanding stock awards held by our NEOs as of December 31, 2023.

-Name Grant Date Number of shares of common stock that have not vested (1) Market value of shares of common stock that have not vested (2) Equity incentive plan awards: number of shares of common stock that have not vested (3) Equity incentive plan awards: market value of shares of common stock that have not vested (4)
+Name Grant Date Equity incentive plan awards: number of shares of common stock that have not vested (1) Equity incentive plan awards: market value of shares of common stock that have not vested (2)

-James E. Beckwith 1/21/2021 1,631 \$ 44,428 - -
+James E. Beckwith 5/7/2021 32,142 (3) \$ 841,478

-5/7/2021 - - 38,571 (5) \$ 1,050,674

-1/20/2022 - - 2,375 64,695
+1/20/2022 1,188 31,102

-Michael A. Rizzo 1/21/2021 129 3,514 - -
+Michael A. Rizzo 5/7/2021 4,200(4) 109,956

-5/7/2021 - 5,600 (6) 152,544

-1/20/2022 - 344 9,371
+1/20/2022 172 4,503

+2/2/2023 344 9,006

-John W. Dalton 1/21/2021 172 4,685 - -
+John W. Dalton 5/7/2021 4,200(4) 109,956

-5/7/2021 5,600 (6) 152,544

-1/20/2022 - - 344 9,371
+1/20/2022 172 4,503

+2/2/2023 344 9,006

-- (1) Except where otherwise indicated, 1/3 of the total shares granted vested immediately upon grant, with the remainder vesting annually over two years in equal installments, provided the NEO remains employed with us as of the applicable vesting date.
-These shares were granted before our IPO and were not granted pursuant to an equity incentive plan. - (2) The market value for our common stock is based on the closing price of our common stock on December 30, 2022 as reported by Nasdaq, which was \$27.24 per share.
-These shares were granted before our IPO and were not granted pursuant to an equity incentive plan. - (3) Except where otherwise indicated, 1/3 of the total shares granted vested immediately upon grant, with the remainder vesting annually over two years in equal installments, provided the NEO remains employed with us as of the applicable vesting date.
-These shares were granted pursuant to the Equity Incentive Plan (as defined below). - (4) The market value for our common stock is based on the closing price of our common stock on December 30, 2022 as reported by Nasdaq, which was \$27.24 per share.
-These shares were granted pursuant to the Equity Incentive Plan. - (5) Shares vest in equal installments over a seven-year period, beginning one year from the grant date, provided the NEO remains employed with us as of the applicable vesting date. - (6) Shares vest in equal installments over a five-year period, beginning one year from the grant date, provided the NEO remains employed with us as of the applicable vesting date.
+- (1) Except where otherwise indicated, one-third of the total shares granted vested immediately upon grant, with the remainder vesting annually over two years in equal installments, provided the NEO remains employed with us as of the applicable vesting date.
+These shares were granted pursuant to the Equity Incentive Plan (as defined below). - (2) The market value for our common stock is based on the closing price of our common stock on December 29, 2023 as reported by Nasdaq, which was \$26.18 per share.
+These shares were granted pursuant to the Equity Incentive Plan. - (3) Shares vest in equal installments over a seven-year period, beginning one year from the grant date, provided the NEO remains employed with us as of the applicable vesting date. - (4) Shares vest in equal installments over a five-year period, beginning one year from the grant date, provided the NEO remains employed with us as of the applicable vesting date.